bootdotdev/blog/content/jobs/what-do-computer-scientists-do.md

 ## How do I get started learning computer science?

-Computer scientists are logical thinking, computer-savvy folk that know how to dig deep in order to solve problems.
+Computer scientists are logical thinking, computer-savvy folk that know how to dig deep to solve problems.
 If you want to pursue an interest in computer science, consider starting with our [computer science for back-end developers track at boot.dev](https://boot.dev/tracks/backend).
 We would love to help you on your way.
 Good luck.